 On November 15, 2021, the Company, Swvl, and Holdings, entered into a subscription agreement (the "Subscription Agreement"), with an investor affiliated with the Seller (the "Subscriber"), pursuant to which the Subscriber agreed to purchase, and Holdings agreed to sell to the Subscriber, an aggregate of 200,000 newly issued Holdings Common Shares A for a purchase price of \$10.00 per share and an aggregate purchase price of \$2,000,000, in a private placement.
 The Subscription Agreement was entered into separately from and independently of the prior subscription agreements entered into by and between the Company, Swvl, Holdings, and a number of investors on July 28, 2021.
-On January 30, 2022, the Company, Swvl, Holdings, and the Subscriber entered into an agreement to terminate the Subscription Agreement (the "Subscription Termination Agreement") effective as of such date.
+On January 30, 2022, the Company, Swvl, Holdings, and the Subscription Termination Agreement") effective as of such date.
 As a result of the termination of the Subscription Agreement pursuant to the Subscription Termination Agreement, the Subscription Agreement is of no further force and effect.